variadico/noti/docs/noti.md

     Trigger a Telegram notification.
 This requires telegeram.token and telegram.chatId to be set.

+--twilio
+    Trigger a Twilio notification.
+This requires twilio.authToken, twilio.accountSid, twilio.numberFrom and twilio.numberTo to be set.

 -w , --pwatch
     Monitor a process by PID and trigger a notification when the pid disappears.